 No, but these legal formalities can be conducted before or even after your special day at your local register office, where you can register your marriage or civil partnership for £46 plus £4 for copies of the marriage certificate.
-This ceremony requires two witnesses and it’s not necessary to include rings or personalised vows so you can save that for the day of your commitment celebration if you wish.
+This Ceremony requires two witnesses and it’s not necessary to include rings or personalised vows so you can save that for the day of your Celebration if you wish.

 Which day will be my ‘real’ wedding day?

 Whichever one you choose!
 Just as we celebrate a baby’s christening on a separate day from registering their birth, it’s possible to celebrate a couple’s relationship on a different day to the one on which they conduct the legal formalities.
-Most couples consider the day on which they have their commitment ceremony and reception to be more meaningful, so they choose that day as their anniversary.
+Most couples consider the day on which they have their Celebration to be more meaningful, so they choose that day as their anniversary.

 Where can I get married?